Insights and Updates

 What does a high DSO mean?

-A high DSO signals that your company is taking longer to collect payments from customers who bought on credit.
-This can indicate cash problems, inefficient collection processes, creditworthy customer issues, or overly lenient payment terms.
-High DSO ties up cash in accounts receivable, potentially forcing you to borrow money or delay paying your own bills.
+A high DSO signals that your company is taking longer to collect payments.
+This can indicate cash problems, inefficient collection processes, creditworthiness issues, or overly lenient payment terms.
+High DSO ties up cash in accounts receivable, potentially forcing you to borrow or delay paying your own suppliers.

 What is a good DSO ratio?

-What is the difference between the simple DSO method and countback method?
+What is the difference between the simple DSO method and the countback method?

 The simple DSO method uses the standard formula with average A/R and revenue, providing a quick estimate but potentially missing seasonal variations.
-The countback method works backward through your monthly sales and A/R data, month by month, until reaching zero, offering much greater accuracy especially for businesses with fluctuating sales patterns.
+The countback method works backward through your monthly sales and A/R data until reaching zero, offering much greater accuracy for businesses with fluctuating sales patterns.
 Most CFOs prefer the countback method for its precision.

 How often should I evaluate DSO?